 1. How is admission to the C&I Program different from admission to the Educator Preparation

 Admission to the C&I Program is admission to the graduate school.
 In order to complete certification requirements, students must also apply and be enrolled in the educator preparation program.
 This is a different process.
-For incoming students beginning in Fall of 2020, admission to the educator preparation program will be completed immediately following admission to the Curriculum and Instruction Graduate Program.
+Admission to the educator preparation program will be completed immediately following admission to the Curriculum and Instruction Graduate Program.

 2. What do I do if I am not admitted to the educator preparation program?